-The Best Coding Bootcamps for Veterans: Discounts, Scholarships, GI Bill, VET TEC
+Coding Bootcamps for Veterans: GI Bill, VET TEC, and More

-As a result of the recent enactment of the Forever GI Bill in August 2017, military veterans now have access to a wide range of coding schools and online bootcamps that offer accelerated learning.
-We’ve compiled a comprehensive list of the best coding bootcamps for veterans to help you choose the best online coding course and prepare you for your future in professional coding.
+As a result of the recent enactment of the Forever GI Bill in August 2017, military veterans now have access to a wide range of coding schools and online bootcamps.
+We’ve compiled a comprehensive list of the best coding bootcamps for veterans.
+Read below to learn more about GI Bill coding bootcamps and other VA-approved coding bootcamps.

 What Is a Coding Bootcamp?